 Selected reports and information published by New York State's Comptroller Thomas P. DiNapoli

-Issued during the week ending December 28, 2012 [Click on the caption to access the full report]
+Issued during the week of September 10 - 16, 2012 [Click on the caption to access the full report]

-New York State Comptroller Thomas P. DiNapoli announced that the following audits have been issued:
+New York State Comptroller Thomas P. DiNapoli announced his office completed the following audits: